 Are you planning on going clipless?
-If you are mountain bike rider who is thinking about switching to clipless pedals, you might be asking the same question that everybody in the same situation ask themselves: do mountain bike shoes with cleats?
+If you are a mountain bike rider who is thinking about switching to clipless pedals, you might be asking the same question that everybody in the same situation ask themselves: do mountain bike shoes with cleats?
 Sit back, relax, and allow us to tell you everything you need to know about cleats.

 There are a great many mountain bike riders all over the world who prefer using the clipless pedal system over flats.
 Ironically, using a clipless pedal system actually means bolting your shoes onto the pedal.
 The term clipless pertains to the fact that you are not using the traditional toe-clip and strap arrangement in order to lock your feet in place.